 # data mapping for r collapse vector example

-And we would like our final format to be something along the lines of:
+And we would like our final format string to be something along the lines of:

-So we present the paste function with two vectors – the first being field names, the second containing field values.
-We join them using a colon and join the pieces together using semi-colons and the r collapse parameter.
+So we present the paste function with two vectors – the first being field names (column names, row names, etc), the second containing field values.
+We join them using a colon and join the pieces together using semi-colons and the r collapse parameter into one input string sequence.
 Code is below.